-My husband and I have done too many road trips to count.
-For about three years, we attended school in Idaho while our family lived in Illinois.
-We made the trip back and forth so many times we lost count.
-Along the way, we discovered 10 tips for a successful road trip.
+I have done too many road trips to count.
+For about three years, I attended school in Idaho while my family lived in Illinois.
+I made the trip back and forth so many times I lost count.
+Along the way, I discovered 10 tips for a successful road trip.

-Of course, it didn’t take us long to get tired of all the states between Illinois and Idaho.
-In addition to our various routes between the two (some of them pretty out of the way to avoid snow or see cool things like the Mall of America), we have traveled from Idaho to Reno, NV, Idaho to Los Angeles, CA, and Illinois to Washington DC.
+Of course, it didn’t take long to get tired of all the states between Illinois and Idaho.
+In addition to various routes between the two (some of them pretty out of the way to avoid snow or see cool things like the Mall of America), I have traveled from Idaho to Reno, NV, Idaho to Los Angeles, CA, and Illinois to Washington DC.
 And just a few months ago, I traveled to Florida with hubby to check out a laser cutter for our awesome new business.
 (Shameless plug, I know…)

 1) Figure out who is going.

 A road trip is only as awesome as the people you share it with. [<—Tweet this.]
-I love travelling with my hubby.
-We make a great team in the car.
-He likes to do the driving.
-I like to do the Yelp’ing, hotel booking, sandwich-making, and navigating.
 Make sure that the group is compatible by doing a mini road trip before embarking on something longer.
 The last thing you want is to deal with grouchy people and contention for hours a day with no room to hide from it all.

 2) Determine the level of spontaneity.

 Every person vacations differently.
-Some people like to go with the flow (my husband).
+Some people like to go with the flow (most people I travel with).
 Others like to plan everything out months in advance (me).
 Figure out the level of spontaneity for the trip before you leave.
 What things are absolutes (dates, locations, etc.), and what things are flexible?
 This will save you from arguing or scampering while on the road.

 3) Have way more music than you need.

-Our car only plays CD’s and the radio, so we have had to burn A LOT of CD’s in the past few years to keep things fresh.
-We always run out of new music (that we agree on) halfway through the road trip so take more music than you think you need.
-Of course, taking turns picking music can be fun, but if your friend(s) or spouse HATE the music you LOVE, it can cause headaches.
+Plan your music in advance and know how you’ll be listening.
+Of course, taking turns picking can be fun, but if your friend(s) or spouse HATE the music (or sports channel) you LOVE, it can cause headaches.
 TIP: I am a total cheapskate, so I would much rather purchase used CD’s (especially from the nineties and early 2000’s) on Amazon than pay full price on iTunes.
-(Example: Backstreet Boys CD for $3.98 + free Amazon Prime shipping) Plus, if you have a pre-iPhone car, you won’t have to burn the CD’s either.
+(Example: Backstreet Boys CD for $3.98 + free Amazon Prime shipping)

 4) Know your navigation style.

-We use the GPS (this is the one we have) and Smartphone (iPhone 5S all the way, baby!) for most of our trips, but we have taken an old-fashioned Atlas trip too.
+We use the GPS (this is the one we have) and Smartphone (iPhone always) for most of our trips, but I have taken an old-fashioned Atlas trip too.
 Determine your navigation style and plan for backups.
 Have extra phone chargers and backup maps.
 You never know what will happen.